-- Jointly formulate appropriate targets on waste reduction and recycling. - Work with the Government/ community organisations/ green groups to organise publicity events. - Set up designated notice boards or green information corners at prominent locations such as lobbies of the premises, clubhouses, etc. to provide updates on the Government's messages on waste reduction and recycling. - Enhance communication with tenants, e.g., disseminating tenant newsletters, setting up a designated website or creating an online social media account, and regularly announcing achievements on waste reduction and updates on MSW charging, etc. to tenants. - Set up publicity and information corners in common areas or ground floor lobbies of buildings to provide correct "clean recycling" information to tenants, including identification and sorting of recyclables, clean recycling, no waste to be deposited into recycling facilities, etc., to ensure that the communal recycling points are hygienic, and recyclables are suitable for subsequent handling.
-This can increase the overall recycling efficiency. - Organise recycling facilities tours for tenants to know more about the overall recycling procedures and enhance their trust in the recycling arrangements of the premises.
+- Jointly formulate appropriate targets on waste reduction and recycling. - Work with the Government/community organisations/green groups to organise publicity events. - Set up designated notice boards or green information corners at prominent locations such as lobbies of the premises, clubhouses, etc. to provide updates on the Government's messages on waste reduction and recycling. - Enhance communication with households, e.g., disseminating household newsletters, setting up a designated website or creating an online social media account, and regularly announcing achievements on waste reduction and updates on MSW charging, etc. to households.

+Annex

+Annex IX: Suggested Measures on Waste Reduction and Recycling in the Premises
-Organise sharing events or forums with tenants or stakeholders of other premises to share experiences and learn from each other.

-- Organise large-scale waste reduction activities, e.g., waste reduction carnivals or barter events, to enhance the overall awareness of the premises on waste reduction and recycling. - Organise competitive publicity events, e.g., waste reduction competitions among tenants/floors, to boost the environmental protection atmosphere.
+- Set up publicity and information corners in common areas or ground floor lobbies of buildings to provide correct "clean recycling" information to households, including identification and sorting of recyclables, clean recycling, no waste to be deposited into recycling facilities, etc., to ensure that the communal recycling points are hygienic, and recyclables are suitable for subsequent handling.
+This can increase the overall recycling efficiency. - Organise recycling facilities tours for households to know more about the overall recycling procedures and enhance their trust in the recycling arrangements of the premises. - Organise sharing events or forums with households or stakeholders of other premises to share experiences and learn from each other. - Organise large-scale waste reduction activities, e.g., waste reduction carnivals or barter events, to enhance the overall awareness of the premises on waste reduction and recycling. - Organise competitive publicity events, e.g., waste reduction competitions among housing estates/buildings/floors, to boost the environmental protection atmosphere.